 - 12 leaves of fresh basil, chopped, plus more for garnish

-- 2 tablespoons nutritional yeast, optional (or finely grated parmesan)
+- 2 tablespoons nutritional yeast, optional, or finely grated parmesan

 Instructions

-- Preheat oven to 400°F. Line a baking sheet with parchment paper.
+- Preheat Oven: Preheat to 400°F and line a baking sheet with parchment paper.

 Chloe B